 Some devices will clear the FPLMN list when a new SIM is inserted into it.
 If you are using plastic SIMs and the device is within reach, take it out and turn the device on.
 Then turn it off again and put the SIM in again.
 When it turns on, if it tries to connect to a network that was originally on the FPLMN list, it would mean that device cleared the SIM.

 Using a Mobile

 This is a bit more drastic, but if the device changes countries and the new country is on the whitelist it will be able to connect again.
-Once it is connected, you can contact our support team to send an Over The Air SMS that will clear the FPLMN list.
-This will require that the device accepts SMS communication.
-If in doubt, we can send it to a development device first for test purposes.
+There are 4 slots in the FPLMN list.
+As the device changes location the FPLMN list will slowly be updated removing previous entries, clearing the list.